-This was the best selling single of 2006 in the UK, where it spent 9 weeks at #1.
-At the end of 2007, it was the most downloaded song ever in the UK. (thanks, Edward Pearce - Ashford, Kent, England, for above 2)
+This was the best selling single of 2006 in the UK, where it spent nine weeks at #1.
+At the end of 2007, it was the most downloaded song ever in the UK.

 This was chosen by a panel of experts including Yoko Ono, Lil Wayne, Lars Ulrich plus critics and industry insiders as Rolling Stone's #1 song of the 2000s.

 Cee-Lo Green explained to Mojo December 2010 why he believes this song proved to be so popular: "It rang true to a lot of my peers and fellow artists.
 Because the song was about insisting upon doing things my way, and the thin line between being crazy and being convinced that you're right."

 Robert Hales (Jet, Nine Inch Nails) directed a music video inspired by the Rorschach inkblot test, a method of psychological testing whereby patients identify shapes and images they see in inkblots.
 In the clip, Cee-Lo and Danger Mouse appear throughout morphing inkblots, designed by art director Bryan Louie.